Joddie

 How to Pronounce Joddie

 Our model has identified 3 different pronunciations for the name Joddie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.9% confident that Joddie is pronounced as JAH-dee.
-The next most likely pronunciation is JOH-dee, at 22.2% confidence.
+Our model is 63.9% confident that Joddie is pronounced as JAH-dee, which has 2 syllables.
+The next most likely pronunciation is JOH-dee, at 22.2% confidence, with 2 syllables.

 2